FrancisBanville/ms_interpreting_probabilities/README.md

 Moreover, the probability that two taxa possess the biological capacity to interact must exceed the probability of them interacting at any location and time because they may never co-occur or encounter locally.
-Specifically, the cumulative probability of realized interactions across all spatial, temporal, and environmental conditions must be less than the probability of potential interaction, i.e.
+Specifically, the cumulative probability of local interactions across all spatial, temporal, and environmental conditions must be less than the probability of regional interaction, i.e.

 $$\int_\Omega\int_A\int_t P_{N}(i \rightarrow j | A, t, \Omega) dt dA d\Omega